Vyral/chantry-abbott/_posts/2021-11-19-dont-overpay-your-property-taxes.md

 We hate to see our friends and family pay too much in property taxes, so if you have any questions or need some assistance, feel free to give us a call or send an email.
 We’d love to be a resource for you.

-—<br>*NMLS ID \#309670, I am authorized to do business in the state of Utah.
+—<br>*Please consult a tax advisor for more information.
+NMLS ID \#309670, I am authorized to do business in the state of Utah.
 Guild Mortgage Company; Equal Housing Opportunity; NMLS \#3274. nmlsconsumeraccess.org.
 All loans subject to underwriter approval.
 Terms and conditions apply, subject to change without notice.
 For more licensing information, please visit&nbsp;[Licensing.](https://www.guildmortgage.com/licensing/){: target="_blank" rel="noopener"}*